For GoHenry, Great Customer Service Starts in the Cloud

 For GoHenry’s young users, the road towards healthy financial habits may have started at a school football match, but it’s taking them all the way to the Cloud.

 To see how you can get a single view of the customer and improve your customer service, check out Service Cloud.
-And to see what’s driving customer service in the current climate, catch up on customer service trends.
+And to see what’s driving customer service in the current climate, and catch up on customer service trends.